ViewComponent/view_component/CONTRIBUTING.md

 ViewComponent committers have `write` access, enabling them to push directly to the repository and approve/merge pull requests.
 Committers often have implicit ownership over a particular area of the project, such as previews, generators, or translations.

-Triagers are invited to become committers by having an existing committer or maintainer open a pull request on the repository to update this list of Committers:
+Triagers are invited to become committers by having an existing committer or maintainer open a pull request on the repository to update this list of committers:

 The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, and @spone.